Student-Focused Events

 Resources:

-- Join student organizations such as a Student Subunit of The Wildlife Society, Student Subunit of the American Fisheries Society, Biology Club, etc. on your campus
+- Join student organisations such as the Student Subunit of The Wildlife Society, the Student Subunit of the American Fisheries Society, the Biology Club, etc., on your campus

-- Join the National and State Chapters of TWS, AFS or other environmental organizations and attend workshops and/or meetings
+- Join the National and State Chapters of TWS, AFS or other environmental organisations and attend workshops and/or meetings

 - Volunteer to work for a university graduate student, professor or other local fish or wildlife professional for a day or more.
 Chances are that experience will lead to other opportunities